curveball/next-a12n/README.md

 http://localhost:8531/app/new?nickname=MyNextApp&allowedGrantTypes=authorization_code,refresh_token&redirectUris=http://localhost:3000/api/auth/callback/a12n-server&url=http://localhost:3000/&clientId=nextjs-app
 ```

-Our manually create the client by following the steps below:
+Or manually create the client by following the steps below:

 1. Go to `http://localhost:8531/app/new` to register a new app as client.